Nobody: A Film Review

 Nobody stars Bob Odenkirk as an unlikely action hero.
 It's quite a different part from his Saul Goodman character in Better Call Saul.
 Do I recommend the film?
 Yes, I do.
 However, it's worth mentioning that the film is not for everybody, yet it ticks the boxes for people who enjoy full-on action movies.
 I want to think that this film exists in the same universe as the John Wick films.

-This review does not reveal plotlines beyond what appears in the film's promotional material.
+This review does not reveal plotlines beyond the film's promotional material.